 If you have a learner’s permit, you will have to surrender your out-of-state permit and pass all of the current licensing requirements for the state of Georgia.

 To make sure you have the proper documents, you can use the Department of Driver Services checklist of accepted identification documents.
+Here's a summary:

-- Your current driver’s license, if you have one.
+- Your current driver’s license, if you have one

-- Proof of identity, such as a birth certificate or passport.
+- Proof of identity, such as a birth certificate or passport

-- Two documents showing your residential address, including a utility bill or bank statement.
+- Two documents showing your residential address, including a utility bill or bank statement

-- If you’ve changed your name after marriage, you’ll need to bring your marriage license.
+- If you’ve changed your name after marriage, you’ll need to bring your marriage license

-Visit Your Local DDS Customer Service Center
+Visit a DDS Customer Service Center

-When you visit your local Department of Driver Services location, bring the documents outlined in step two, including payment for your new license.
-If you are will have to take the road test, consider making an appointment at the office to reduce your wait time.
+When you visit a Department of Driver Services location, bring the required documents, along with payment for your new license.
+The fees for getting a new license vary, depending on the class and duration of your license.
+DDS customer service centers accept credit and debit cards, along with cash, money orders, and checks.
+If you will have to take the road test, consider making an appointment at the office to reduce your wait time.